almost-matching-exactly/DAME-FLAME-Python-Package/README.md

 #> 1   1   1
 #> 2   1   *
 #> 3   1   1
 ```
-result is a list of size 1, where the only element in the list is of type **Data Frame**.
+result is a list of size 2 or 3, where the first element in the list is of type **Data Frame**.
 The dataframe contains all of the units that were matched, and the covariates and corresponding values, that it was matched on.
 The covariates that each unit was not matched on is denoted with a " * " character.
 The list 'result' will have additional values based on additional optional parameters, detailed in additional documentation below.

 To find the main matched group of a particular unit after DAME has been run, use the function *mmg_of_unit*